OnboxTools

 Is Beaufort exact?

 No — each force is a speed range.
-Converter uses approximate midpoints.
+The converter uses approximate midpoints.